David Wilkerson: Goodniks and World Challenge

+Times Square Church

+Having been splitting time between Texas and New York, Wilkerson oft recounted an experience that persuaded him to stay and work in New York.
+In 1986, while walking down 42nd street late at night, Wilkerson said "My heart broke over what I saw.
+At that time, Times Square was populated mainly by prostitutes and pimps, runaways, drug addicts and hustlers, along with live peep shows and X-rated movie houses.
+I cried out for God to do something—anything—to help the physically destitute and spiritually dead people I saw."
+Wilkerson claimed the Holy Spirit called him to return to New York City and to raise up a ministry in Times Square, "I wept and prayed, ‘God, you’ve got to raise up a testimony in this hellish place.
+The answer was not what I wanted to hear: ‘Well, you know the city.
+You’ve been here.
+You do it.’”.
+This led to his founding of Times Square Church, which opened its doors in October 1987 with Wilkerson as pastor.
+The church first occupied rented auditoriums in Times Square (Town Hall and the Nederlander Theater), before moving to the historic Mark Hellinger Theatre in 1989, from which it has operated since.

 Wilkerson did not preach in the name of any specific denomination.
 Instead, he focused on biblical preaching with the aim of encouraging people to seek God through a personal and deeper knowledge of Jesus Christ and the experience of the Holy Spirit.
 He said:

 Throughout his ministry, Wilkerson had contact with many other prominent Christian ministers, including Leonard Ravenhill, who was his friend, and Ray Comfort, whom Wilkerson met in 1992 after listening to a message called Hell's Best Kept Secret.

-From the 1990s, Wilkerson focused his efforts on encouraging pastors and their families throughout the world to "renew their passion for Christ".
+Through the 1990s, Wilkerson focused on building up his ministry and expanding its associated organizations and their goals.

 Wilkerson and his wife Gwen moved to New York City at the inception of Times Square Church in 1987, and in 2006 began splitting their time between New York and Texas.
 They had four children and eleven grandchildren.

-Visions

-Wilkerson claimed to receive a vision in 1973 regarding the future of the United States, subsequently published in a book called The Vision.
-Some of the subject areas of this prophecy were: "Worldwide recession caused by economic confusion"; "Nature having labor pains"; "A flood of filth and a baptism of dirt in America"; "Rebellion in the home"; and "A persecution madness against truly Spirit filled Christians who love Jesus Christ".

-On March 7, 2009 Wilkerson posted a message to his personal blog titled 'An Urgent Message' in which he re-stated an earlier prophecy he had made concerning New York City: "For ten years I have been warning about a thousand fires coming to New York City.
-It will engulf the whole megaplex, including areas of New Jersey and Connecticut.
-Major cities all across America will experience riots and blazing fires".
-Wilkerson indicated that this would be part of an "earth-shattering calamity" affecting the whole earth, brought on by the wrath of God in judgement against "the raging sins of America and the nations".
-Regarding the timing of these events, he said: "I do not know when these things will come to pass, but I know it is not far off."